-On 1 November 2018, Societe Generale expanded the line-up of DLCs available to investors yet again.
+On 1 November 2018, Societe Generale expanded the line-up of DLCs available to investors again.
 A first for Asia, new DLCs were launched to offer investors exposure to 5x leveraged exposure based on intraday price movements of individual stocks.
 The stocks offered were expanded on 28 June 2019.

 These stocks were picked based on investor interest, liquidity, trading volume and market capitalisation.

 - DBS Group Holdings Ltd (SGX: D05)

 - Singapore Telecommunications Limited (SGX: Z74)

 - City Developments Limited (SGX: C09) [Added on 28 June 2019]

 - Singapore Airlines (SGX: C6L) [Added on 28 June 2019]

 - Singapore Exchange (SGX: S68) [Added on 28 June 2019]